 - Shorts must be long enough to cover buttocks.

-- Shoes are required, except in aquatic center and any spaces with wood floors, with limitations.
+- Shoes are required, except in the aquatic center and any spaces with wood floors, with limitations.
 Shoes are prohibited in the martial arts studio.
 In the gyms, racquetball courts, track, Free Weight Area, and Exercise Room, shoes must have a sole that grips, covers the toes, heel, forefoot and midfoot and must not damage or mark the floor or equipment.
 Shoes athletic in nature are recommended.
 The following types of shoes are prohibited on our wood floors (gyms, studios and racquetball courts): tap shoes, boots, sandals, dress shoes and heels.
 Shoes may be removed while on wood floors as dictated by the activity (dancing or yoga, for example).

 - In the studios, appropriate attire is dictated by the activity, however, shoes or gear that damage the floor or equipment are prohibited.

 - In the Aquatic Center, bathers must wear appropriate swim attire.
 Sauna suits, sweat shirts/pants, long sleeved shirts, socks, thongs (when more than 50% of the buttocks are uncovered), closed toed street shoes, denim, and frayed clothing are prohibited.
 Breathable swim attire is recommended.
-Children not trained are required to wear swim diapers in the pools.
+Children not trained are required to wear swim diapers with elastic gathers in the pools.

 Patrons participating in any program or utilizing any facility or service offered by Recreational Services are expected to conduct themselves in a respectful and appropriate manner; any patron violating this expectation subjects themselves to membership suspension or termination, or discontinuation of service or program.
 See the below list of prohibited general conduct: